SighticAnalytics/iris-integrate-ios/PrivacyPolicy.md

 ## 4. Changes to this Policy

 We may update this privacy policy from time to time.
-If we make material changes, we will provide notice on our website and mobile app, and obtain your consent if required by law.
+If we make material changes, we will provide notice on our website and mobile app and obtain your consent if required by law.

 ## 5. Contact Us